AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-modern-feature-stores.md

 ## On-Demand Features and Real-Time Transformations

 Feast supports on-demand feature views: transformations that are computed at request time rather than pre-computed and stored.
-This is useful for features that depend on the request context—for example, the distance between a user's current location and a candidate restaurant in a recommendation system.
+This is useful for features that depend on the request context, for example, the distance between a user's current location and a candidate restaurant in a recommendation system.

 ```python
 from feast import OnDemandFeatureView, Field, RequestSource